-Throughout literature, there are countless stories of man pitted against nature (aka character vs nature).
+Throughout literature, there are countless stories of man pitted against nature (AKA character vs. nature).

-However, they can also be used to showcase the strength of the human spirit, as the protagonist battles against all odds to prevail.
+However, they can also be used to showcase the strength of the human spirit as the protagonist battles against all odds to prevail.
 Whether used to create suspense or inspire hope, there is a common thread of humanity trying to triumph over the forces of nature.

 We see a similar tale in The Call of the Wild, where a dog must learn to fend for himself in the wilderness.
-Even in more modern literature, such as The Hunger Games, we see the characters battling against not only other humans, but also the elements of nature itself.
+Even in more modern literature, such as The Hunger Games, we see the characters battling against other humans and the elements of nature itself.

 Ultimately, these stories resonate with us because they speak to our deepest fears and desires.
 We all need to feel safe and secure, and when we read about someone overcoming seemingly insurmountable odds, it gives us hope that we can do the same.

 Other nature conflict examples include The Old Man and the Sea, Never Cry Wolf, Jaws, Into the Wild, and Alive.

-This type of story conflict can add an element of suspense and drama, as the reader wonders if the protagonist will be able to overcome such overwhelming odds.
+This type of story conflict can add an element of suspense and drama as the reader wonders if the protagonist will be able to overcome such overwhelming odds.

-Man vs. society conflict is a versatile narrative tool that can be used to add suspense, drama, and depth to a story, while at the same time creating a commentary about the injustices and shortcomings of our own local and global institutions.
+Man vs. society conflict is a versatile narrative tool that can add suspense, drama, and depth to a story while simultaneously creating a commentary about the injustices and shortcomings of our own local and global institutions.

 Examples include V for Vendetta, 1984, Milk, Farhenheit 451, and The Outsiders.

-In a Man vs. Supernatural story, the protagonist squares up against unnatural or alien forces that are beyond their control.
+In a Man vs. Supernatural story, the protagonist squares up against unnatural or alien forces beyond their control.
 This could be anything from monsters and ghosts to witches and deities.
 In short, anything not of our natural Earth.

 Supernatural conflict usually leads to a very suspenseful and exciting story as the reader wonders whether or not the protagonist will be able to overcome the odds of facing something that cannot be defeated by conventional means.

-Man vs. Supernatural stories are often thrilling tales of good vs evil that keep readers glued to the page.
+Man vs. Supernatural stories are often thrilling tales of good vs. evil that keep readers glued to the page.

 Examples include The Shining, Odd Thomas, The Odyssey, Independence Day, and Poltergeist.

-Additionally, a complex conflict can help to highlight the different shades of grey in the human experience.
+Additionally, a complex and compelling conflict can help to highlight the different shades of grey in the human experience.
 Rather than portraying characters as purely good or evil, a complex conflict can show that most people are capable of both light and dark deeds.

 A story’s conflict must be believable and realistic for readers to invest in the characters and the plot.
-Even if we’re talking about aliens or supernatural conflicts, the realism comes from the decisions the protagonist makes and how they implement them.
+Even if we’re talking about aliens or supernatural conflicts, realism comes from the protagonist’s decisions and how they implement them.